raul741/bulgariu.xyz/content/posts/htb-instant-writeup/index.en.md

 {{<betterfigure src="files/cracked.png" alt="Cracked session password">}}

-As you can see here, we have plaintext access to the root password of the machine, so now we can go back to our SSH session as "shirohige", execute `su -` and use try the password we found in the Solar-PuTTY session:
+As you can see here, we have plaintext access to the root password of the machine, so now we can go back to our SSH session as "shirohige", execute `su -` and try the password we found in the Solar-PuTTY session:

 {{<betterfigure src="files/roottxt.png" alt="Root flag">}}